wigy/chronicles_of_grunt/README.md

 If parameter is `pics` or `sounds`, then the corresponding media files are generated.

 If parameter is `templates`, then the collection of templates is compiled.

+### Task: `dist`

+Build functional minimized application into `dist` directory.
+Alternatively you can build uncompressed version with `dist:debug`.

+### Task: `docs`

+Build API-documentation to `docs`-directory using *JSDoc*.

+### Task: `files`

+Run complete scan of files in the repository and compare files found to the configuration.
+Report all files that does not belong to the configuration or are not commonly known files.
+Running `files:die` causes the script end with an error, if any unknown files are found.
+With `files:show` we can list all files and see categories how they are seen by the system.

+### Task: `index`

+Based on the configuration, this builds a list of CSS and Javascript files and updates configured index-files to include all requirements.

+### Task: `info`

+List summary of all existing application files according to the configuration.

+### Task: `libs`

+After all requirements are installed with `npm install --save`, this task can be used to copy all needed files from `node_modules` to the `lib` directory of the project root.

+### Task: `release`

+Run all checks for code and then update README.md file and the version.
+You can disable some checks by adding them as separate arguments each: `verify`, `todo`, `files`, `test`.
+It is also possible to disable two other standard steps `dist` and `docs`.

+### Task: `server`:*port*:*what*

+By default, this task launces two servers on ports 9000 and 9001.
+The first one serves project directory as static files and the second one as an autoreload server.
+Individiual servers are internally started with *what* parameter being either `files` or `autoreload`.

+### Task: `test`

+Run all unit-tests defined.
+Optional arguments are matched against test file names and if given, only files containing arguments as substrings are selected for running.

+### Task: `todo`

+Display all remaining TODO-entries found from the source code.
+Additional argument `todo:die` causes the script end with an error, if any TODO-entries are found.

+### Task: `usage`

+This task is recommended default.
+It displays configured tasks that are available for developer.

+### Task: `verify`

+Run syntax checker for project files.
+Alternatively `verify:js` can be used to verify Javascript code and `verify:css` can be used to verify CSS.

+### Task: `version`:*version*

+This task can be used to change the version of the current code base.
+The version numbers supported have format *x.y.z* for public release or *x.y.z-beta* for development release.
+The change is made to the `packages.json` file.
+If *version* is not given, then the current version is given.

 ## License